-At the beginning of "Click Click", guest E-40 says, "MSTRKRFT, what is it doe," dwarfed by a stream of pulverizing riffs that seem to come with their own laser show.
-What it is, for E-40, turns out to be something of an endurance test: Even the limber-tongued rapper struggles to assert himself through the unsafe pace of MSTRKRFT's power chords.
-It's same listening to someone disagreeable to rap in a lightning field.
+At the beginning of "Click Click", guest E-40 says, "MSTRKRFT, what is it doe," dwarfed by a maelstrom of pulverizing riffs that seem to come with their own laser show.
+What it is, for E-40, turns out to be thing of an endurance test: Even the limber-tongued rapper struggles to declare himself through the unsafe pace of MSTRKRFT's power chords.
+It's like listening to organism trying to rap in a lightning field.

 MSTRKRFT - Heartbreaker Lyrics | MetroLyrics